-To go on with the workflow we also need an inverted mask of the nougat phase to capture the caramel phase and ensure no overlap between the 2 phases.
+To go on with the workflow, you also need an inverted mask of the nougat phase to capture the caramel phase and ensure no overlap between the two phases.

-We select step 8 (Erosion) and invert the selection by inserting an Invert step just before changing the reference (see Figure 4.27).
+Select step 8 (Erosion) and invert the selection by inserting an Invert step just before changing the reference (see Figure 4.27).